Monoclonal Antibody Therapy

 What if I am pregnant or breastfeeding?

-There is limited data treating pregnant women or breastfeeding mothers.
-For a mother and unborn baby, the benefit of receiving infusions may be greater than the risk from the treatment.
+Pregnant and recently pregnant women (for at least 42 days following end of pregnancy) are more likely to get very sick from COVID-19 compared with non-pregnant women but there is limited data treating pregnant women or breastfeeding mothers with monoclonal antibodies.
+For a mother and unborn baby, the benefit of receiving therapy may outweigh the risks of not receiving treatment.
 If you are pregnant or breastfeeding, discuss your options and specific situation with your health care provider.

-What are the important possible side effects of COVID-19 monoclonal antibody therapy?
+What are the possible side effects of COVID-19 monoclonal antibody therapy?

 One possible side effect of monoclonal antibody therapy is an allergic reaction.
-Allergic reactions can happen during and after infusion with monoclonal antibody therapy such as Bamlanivimab.
-Tell your health care provider right away if you get any of the following signs and symptoms of allergic reactions: fever, chills, nausea, headache, shortness of breath, low blood pressure, wheezing, swelling of your lips, face, or throat, rash including hives, itching, muscle aches, and dizziness.
+Allergic reactions can happen during and after infusion with monoclonal antibody therapy.
+Tell your health care provider right away if you get any of the following signs and symptoms of allergic reactions: fever, chills, nausea, headache, shortness of breath, low blood pressure, wheezing, swelling of your lips, face, or throat, rash including hives, itching, muscle aches, and dizziness

 The side effects of getting any medicine by vein may include brief pain, bleeding, bruising of the skin, soreness, swelling, and possible infection at the infusion site.
 These are not all the possible side effects of COVID-19 monoclonal antibody therapy.
 Not a lot of people have been given COVID-19 monoclonal antibody therapy.
 Serious and unexpected side effects may happen.
 COVID-19 monoclonal antibody therapy is still being studied, so it is possible that all of the risks are not known at this time.

-How do I report side effects (or medical issues) with infusion therapies?
+How do I report side effects (or medical issues)?

 Tell your primary care physician right away if you have any medical issues that bother you or side effects that do not go away.